 Sr. No. Heading Particulars

 1 Description the course : Including but Not limited to : Introduction, relevance, Usefulness, Application, interest, connection with other courses, demand in the industry, job prospects etc.

-2 Vertical : Major/Minor/Open Elective /Skill Enhancement / Ability Enhancement/Indian Knowledge System ( Choose By $$ )
+2 Vertical : Major/Minor/Open Elective /Skill Enhancement / Ability Enhancement/Indian Knowledge System (Choose By $$)

 3 Туре : Theory / Practical

-4 Credit:2 credits ( 1 credit = 15 Hours for Theory or 30 Hours or Practical work in a semester )
+4 Credit: 2 credits (1 credit = 15 Hours for Theory or 30 Hours of Practical work in a semester)

 5 Hours Allotted : 30 Hours

 6 Marks Allotted: 100 Marks

-7 Course Objectives: (List some of the course objectives) 1.
-To sensitize the students about context in which they are embedded i.e. Indian culture and civilisation including its Knowledge System and Tradition.
-2. To help student to understand the knowledge, art and creative practices, skills and values in ancient Indian system.
-3. To help to study the enriched scientific Indian heritage.
-4. To introduce the contribution from Ancient Indian system &amp; tradition to modern science &amp; Technology.
+7 civilisation including its Knowledge2.
+To help student to understand the kn Indian system.3.
+To help to study the enriched scienti ext in which they are embedded i.e. Indian culture and System and Tradition. owledge, art and creative practices, skills and values in ancient

-8 Course Outcomes: (List some of the course outcomes) 1.
-Learner will understand and appreciate the rich Indian Knowledge Tradition 2.
-Lerner will understand the contribution of Indians in various fields 3.
-Lerner will experience increase subject-awareness and self-esteem 4.
-Lerner will develop a comprehensive understanding of how all knowledge is ultimately intertwined
+8 Lerner will understand the contribut Lerner will experience increase subj ate the rich Indian Knowledge Tradition ion of Indians in various fields

 9 Modules:-

 Module 1: (10 Hours)